Quantum Computing and Defense: The Double-Edged Sword of Tomorrow's Technology

 Long-Term Vision (7+ Years)

-- Quantum advantage integration: Fully leveraging quantum capabilities in military operations
+- Quantum advantage integration: Fully using quantum capabilities in military operations

 - Quantum sensing networks: Comprehensive surveillance transformation